zyxophoj/private_dig/file_format.md

 The first 11 bytes are not understood, and also not preserved by save-loading.
 The rest is a load of boolean values, which store any plot or fixer state that can't be represented in the Plot status chunk.

- - In Privateer, that's details like temporarily rejecting a mission.
+ - In Privateer, that's a few details like temporarily rejecting a mission, or whether the Steltek drone has been angered.
  - In RF, it's pretty much the entire plot mission state, since multiple mission chains can be active at once and a simple plot string is completely incapable of dealing with that.

 There are a lot of these, but they are listed in generated.go.

 ### Chunk 6: Hidden jump points (Form) ###
-A form, helpfully called SSSS, with records called ORIG and SECT
+A form, helpfully called SSSS, with records called ORIG and SECT.

-ORIG contains originally hidden jump points, which is baffling (shouldn't a save file store current data, not starting data?).
-(It is, however one way to tell the diffrence between an original RF file and an imported-from-Prigateer file)
+ORIG contains originally hidden jump points, which is baffling - shouldn't a save file store current data, not starting data?.
+(It is, however one way to tell the diffrence between an original RF file and an imported-from-Privateer file)

 SECT contains currently hidden jump points.